Redruth: Amenities

-Key shops and other outlets within the town centre include a multi-screen cinema, a covered market way, an old butter market, various antique shops, a second hand book shop and two supermarkets, plus Greens Newsagents, and the local cash and carry Jims.
-Off the main street (Fore Street), there are two separate specialist shopping areas, Bond Street (to the south of the railway station) and Green Lane to the north.
+Amenities within the town centre include a multi-screen cinema, a covered market way, an old butter market, several antique shops, a second-hand bookshop and two supermarkets.
+On Fore Street, there are two separate specialist shopping areas: Bond Street (Note: To the south of the railway station.) and Green Lane to the north.

-Street landscaping

-Street landscaping in Redruth includes wooden seating, with granite furniture, signposts, street lights and litter bins, and two sets of bronze 'dogs', which were cast from the boots of former tin miners by sculptor David Kemp.
-The town has a burgundy colour theme, which is in the public realm regeneration work to highlight the town's name.
-A project to light various public buildings around the town with LED coloured lights has already begun.
-Some of the buildings opposite the railway station and St Rumon's Gardens have now (April 2008) been completed.

-Environment awards

-On 7 November 2007, Redruth jointly won (with Luton) the annual UK town centre environment awards, which are run by the BCSC (a retail property consortium).
-The judges praised the cast bronze 'dogs' and also liked the large amount of work that had been done to the town in terms of landscaping the central area (mainly Fore Street and the opes, i.e. alleys).

-Heartlands visitor park
+On 20 June 2008, the town held its first regular farmers' market in Market Place; it was planned to be held subsequently every Friday.

-Just outside the town is a European funded visitor attraction, themed on the Robinson Shaft Mine, it offers parking, an adventure play ground for older children and a pleasant restaurant.
-At times the last working Cornish pumping engine can be seen working.
-The museum is an Anchor point on the European Route of Industrial Heritage.
+Just outside the town is a visitor attraction, themed on the Robinson Shaft Mine, it offers parking, an adventure playground for older children and a restaurant.
+At times, the last working Cornish pumping engine can be seen working.
+The museum is an anchor point on the European Route of Industrial Heritage.

+A museum organised by the Old Cornwall Society is housed in the town council office at the bottom of the main street.